Security of Docker Images¶

 node:<version>-slim and uses Chrome.

 We implement image scanning and analysis as part of our backend CI/CD pipeline.
 We use Clair to do this.
 Our Clair instance CVE database is updated every five minutes.

-Some of our on-premises customers are using Docker Security Scanning rather than Clair.
+Some of our self-hosted customers are using Docker Security Scanning rather than Clair.
 We know the results of scans with different tools can be different.
-If your tooling is picking vulnerabilities that we have not seen, please contact us with the information of the layer and version of problematic binary and we will help you to assess the severity of the situation and potentially fix it.
+If your tooling is picking out vulnerabilities that we have not seen, please contact us with information on the layer and version of the problematic binary and we will help you to assess the severity of the situation and on how to potentially fix it.

 If you run scans on our image you need to know that they will initially find some binaries marked as “vulnerable”.
 CVEs are attached to libraries and programs but their impact is evaluated and mitigated differently by different distributions and maintainers.
 In some cases a high severity vulnerability can be marked as a minor issue in a given distribution because it can only be exploited on other distributions and images (for further details about this you should refer to this Docker Official image FAQ entry).

-At this time, we are not running scans on the node + Chrome image used internally in features depending on rendering parts of the app to PDF and images.
+At this time, we are not running scans on the node + Chrome image used in optional features depending on rendering parts of the app to PDF and images.